History of the Byzantine Empire: Justinian I and his successors

 The Empire at its greatest extent under Justinian I, in 555 AD.

 Justinian depicted on one of the famous mosaics of the Basilica of San Vitale, Ravenna.

+The emperor who succeeded Anastasius I was Justin I, who was originally a peasant.
+However, he went to Constantinople along with his friends in pursuit of military service to the emperor.
+Justin was enlisted in the ranks of the palace guard, where he participated in many campaigns against the empire's adversaries.
+At the same time, Justin invited his nephew Justinian to the capital in order for Justinian to acquire an education.
+In 518, Anastasius died, and Justin I was elected to the throne.
+Justin I formally named Justinian as co-emperor in 527 and he died shortly after in that same year.

 Justinian I, who assumed the throne in 527, oversaw a period of Byzantine expansion into former Roman territories.
 Justinian, the son of an Illyro-Roman peasant, may already have exerted effective control during the reign of his uncle, Justin I (518–527).
-In 532, attempting to secure his eastern frontier, Justinian signed a peace treaty with Khosrau I of Persia agreeing to pay a large annual tribute to the Sassinids.
+In 532, attempting to secure his eastern frontier, Justinian signed a peace treaty with Khosrau I of Persia agreeing to pay a large tribute to the Sassanids.
 In the same year, Justinian survived a revolt in Constantinople (the Nika riots) which ended with the death of (allegedly) thirty thousand rioters.
 This victory solidified Justinian's power.

 The western conquests began in 533, as Justinian sent his general Belisarius to reclaim the former province of Africa from the Vandals who had been in control since 429 with their capital at Carthage.
 Their success came with surprising ease, but it was not until 548 that the major local tribes were subdued.
 In Ostrogothic Italy, the deaths of Theodoric, his nephew and heir Athalaric, and his daughter Amalasuntha had left her murderer, Theodahad (r.
 534–536), on the throne despite his weakened authority.
 In 535, a small Byzantine expedition to Sicily was met with easy success, but the Goths soon stiffened their resistance, and victory did not come until 540, when Belisarius captured Ravenna, after successful sieges of Naples and Rome.
 In 535–536, Pope Agapetus I was sent to Constantinople by Theodahad in order to request the removal of Byzantine forces from Sicily, Dalmatia, and Italy.
-Although Agapetus failed in his mission to sign a peace with Justinian, he succeeded in having the Monophysite Patriarch Anthimus I of Constantinople denounced, despite empress Theodora's support and protection.
+Although Agapetus failed in his mission to sign a peace with Justinian, he succeeded in having the Miaphysite Patriarch Anthimus I of Constantinople denounced, despite empress Theodora's support and protection.

 Theodora with her retinue (mosaic from Basilica of San Vitale, Ravenna).
 Justinian's influential wife was a former mime actress, whose earlier life is vividly described by Procopius in Secret History.